HappySeaFox/sail/README.md

 ## Command-line utility

 SAIL comes with a powerful command-line utility `sail` for image conversion, composition, and manipulation.
-Convert between formats, extract frames from animations, resize images, and fine-tune codec-specific options—all from the command line.
+Convert between formats, extract frames from animations, resize images, and fine-tune codec-specific options.

 ```bash
 # Convert with custom quality and pixel format